gaxinim/gaxinim/README.md

 - 🔭 I’m currently studying at CTISM.

-- 🌱 I’m currently learning SQL, Python and Java.
+- 🌱 I’m currently learning SQL and Python.

 - 👯 I’m looking to collaborate on my growth like person and professional.

-- 💬 Ask me about everything, I don't care.

 - 📫 How to reach me: guiifenst@gmail.com.

 - 😄 Pronouns: he/from him.

--⚡ Fun fact: In this year I do eighteen😭, and I don't want to serve in the army.

--😍 I don't want to graduate after high school.

 -😓 I need to establish a routine as soon, as possible.

+Tenho 18 anos, se for seguir na informática quero ir pra parte de desenvolvimento web ou de jogos ou as duas😳.

 New branch